storyblok/storyblok-kotlin/ktor-client-plugin/README.md

 The plugin implements *API throttling* to slow down the API requests by introducing intermediate delays.
 You can specify the [maximum number of requests per second allowed](http://localhost:63342/storyblok-kotlin/build/dokka/html/ktor-client-plugin/com.storyblok.ktor/-api/-config/requests-per-second.html) in the configuration block:

-> [!NOTE]
-> The value of [`requestsPerSecond`](http://localhost:63342/storyblok-kotlin/build/dokka/html/ktor-client-plugin/com.storyblok.ktor/-api/-config/requests-per-second.html) defaults to `1000` for the Content Delivery API and `6` for the Management API.

 ```kotlin
 val client = HttpClient {
     install(Storyblok(MAPI)) {